PatrickHK24/BigData/README.md

 LIMIT 6;
 ```

-To further prove this point and help those seeking a higher compensation, the next analysis will focus on the average salary for every skill required for remote Business/Data Analyst roles.
+To test if less available skills are better rewarded by the job market and to help those seeking a higher compensation, the next analysis will focus on the average salary for every skill required for remote Business/Data Analyst roles.

 ### 3. What are the highest paying skills for remote Business/Data analysts?

 Among the top paid 25 skills, those classified as niche, defined by using Job Count as measure of commonness, are better compensated in the remote data market.

-#### *Top 25 skills for Remote Data Analyst & Business Analyst Roles by average salary (2023)*
+#### *Top 25 skills for Remote Business/Data Analyst Roles by average salary (2023)*

 | Skill Name      | Average Salary | Job Count |
 |-----------------|----------------|-----------|